 4-Boat trip to see dolphins

 Ahoy, sailor!
-This trip is only for the adventurers.
-Only true sea wolfs are brave enough to sail through the seven seas in search of treasures.
-Join the crew of the Pirate Ship and dare yourself to sail across the Algarve coast as a real privateer.
+This is a Pirate trip for the bravest.
+Only the true sea lions dare to confront the seven seas in search of treasure.
+Join the crew of the ship and come sailing the Algarve coast as a real privateer.

-A great option to entertain the younger ones.
+A great option to entertain the youngest.
 Lagos Zoo is the ideal place for the whole family to enjoy a relaxing day.
-Take the opportunity to get to know more about the animal species that exist in the various corners of the world and in particular in the Algarve, such as the very rare and endangered Iberian Lynx.
+Get to know the Iberian lynx and its program of preservation and reintroduction in nature, as well as the various other species of animals present at the zoo.

 8-Parque da Mina